Updated

 Co-Managed IT for operators with an internal IT lead

 Your internal IT continues day-to-day.
-Fusion adds 24/7 monitoring, after-hours coverage, CISSP-led security program, PCI scope management, and compliance evidence work.
-Typical for Grimsby specialty manufacturers above 60 employees and multi-site wineries with one internal admin.
+Fusion adds 24/7 monitoring, after-hours coverage, a CISSP-led security program, PCI scope management, and the compliance-evidence work a lean internal team cannot realistically own alongside everything else.
+This is the common fit for Grimsby manufacturers above 60 employees and multi-site wineries running with a single internal admin.

 Fully Managed IT for operators without internal IT

-Fusion runs the full IT stack.
-Help desk, monitoring, patching, user management, vendor liaison with Cogeco and Bell, winery software integration, PCI management, quarterly business reviews.
-Common for mid-size Grimsby wineries between 15 and 60 users and professional-services firms along Main Street West.
+Fusion runs the full IT stack: help desk, monitoring, patching, user onboarding and offboarding, vendor liaison, winery or production software integration, PCI management, and quarterly business reviews.
+This is the common fit for mid-size Grimsby wineries between 15 and 60 users, allied-health practices near West Lincoln Memorial, and professional-services firms along Main Street West.

 Managed Security for operators that have IT but lack compliance depth